-The moisture content variation was quite low and within the acceptable range of 5% to 15%.
+The moisture content variation was quite low and within the acceptable range of 5% to 20%.

-Temperature variations were all identified under 25 degrees which is consistent with normal range for building elements in these conditions.
+Temperature variations were all identified under as reasonable, however it is important to keep in mind hot days as temperatures for this testing procedure may be effected.
+The testing of temperatures was consistent with normal range for building elements in these conditions and temperatures.

-At the time of the inspection there was evidence of (timber pest) damage / activity and visually accessible timber damage caused by termites and / or timber pest.
+At the time of the inspection there was evidence of termite (timber pest) activity and visually accessible timber damage caused by termites and timber pest.

 The levels of moisture in all areas were found to be in the normal range.

 As all areas are not able to be inspected due obstructions and limitations, we therefore can not rule out the possibility of concealed timber pest activity.